 So, I’ve put together the complete guide for hunting gifts.
-I have included here tips on what to buy and not by, just like in the complete fishing gift guide.
+I have included here tips on what to buy and not buy, just like in the complete fishing gift guide.
 Besides those tips, I have divided this post into several sections.
-Sure, most hunting is fluroscent orange and camo, but there really are mutliple types of hunting, which I’ll focus on a few here.
+Sure, most hunting is fluorescent orange and camo, but there are multiple types of hunting, which I’ll focus on a few here.

 This gift guide includes the following gifts for hunters: